John Adams: Biography, Achievements & Facts

 We conclude this article by providing 11 astounding achievements of John Adams.
 They are:

-- One of the first campaigners against the Intolerable Acts that ultimately led to the American Revolution.
+- One of the first campaigners against the Intolerable Acts of 1774 that ultimately led to the American Revolutionary War.

 - He cast aside his political bias and represented the British soldiers accused in the Boston Massacre.